Students from England, Scotland, Wales or EU (except the Republic of Ireland)

 RQF Pearson BTEC Level 3 National Extended Certificate

-Award profile of D (acceptable optional units 8 - 14)) plus A Level Grades BB to include 1 science from Chemistry, Physics, or Biology.
+Award profile of D (acceptable optional units 8 - 14) plus A Level Grades BB to include one subject from Chemistry, Physics, or Biology.

 Irish Leaving Certificate

-Grades H3, H3, H3, H3, H3 to include 2 subjects from Maths, Chemistry, Biology, Physics and Home Economics.
+Grades H3, H3, H3, H3, H3 to include Chemistry and one subject from Biology, Physics, Maths or Home Economics.

 Higher or Subsidiary level in English Language and Maths at Grade 4 or above.